 Security Measure #10 – WordPress Security Plugins

-(SecureScanPro – total security software solution for WordPress)
+(SecureScanPro – WP complete security software solution)

-Blog Defender Security Plugin For WordPress Blogs
+Blog Defender Security Product Suite For WordPress

 Owners of websites based on WordPress CMS must improve at least basic security settings and implement best practices such as the use of robust passwords and the accurate management of “admin” accounts.